 In May 2000, the Nashville Consortium of Safety Net Providers was created through memorandums of agreement between all existing primary care safety net providers and six of the nine hospitals in Nashville and the Metro Public Health Department of Nashville and Davidson County (MPHD).
 The purpose of the Consortium was to provide access to appropriate level of care for the uninsured population of Nashville through the establishment of a system of information and care coordination.
 By September 2001 the Consortium had expanded to include all dental care, mental health care, and substance abuse care safety net providers.
 Eventually, all nine hospitals in Nashville also became members.

-To make Middle Tennessee healthier by bringing together health care providers, public sector agencies, academia and community-based organizations to advocate, build capacity and coordinate efforts to improve the health of the medically underserved.
+The mission of the Safety Net Consortium of Middle Tennessee is to make Middle Tennessee healthier by bringing together health care providers, public sector agencies, academia, and community-based and other organizations to advocate, build capacity and coordinate efforts to improve the health of the medically underserved

 Through this work, the consortium strives to make Middle Tennessee a place where all residents, including the uninsured and underinsured, have access to high quality, affordable health care.